-Upper Mountain at Big Squaw Mountain
+Upper Mountain at Big Moose Mountain

 After operating as a 600 vertical foot surface lift facility for four seasons, it was decided that Squaw Mountain should be expanded into a major area.